doom-neovim/doom-nvim/docs/modules.md

 ## Introduction

-Doom Nvim consists of around 5 modules with ~30 plugins and growing.
+Doom Nvim consists of around 5 modules with ~40 plugins and growing.
-A dDoom Nvim module is a bundle of plugins, configurations and commands, organized into a unit that can be toggled easily.
+A Doom Nvim module is a bundle of plugins, configurations and commands, organized into a unit that can be toggled easily.

 > **NOTE**: Doom Nvim uses [packer.nvim] as its plugins manager.